lukaszbrzozowski/ReLeGy/README.md

+#Copyright

+That software is currently unlicensed and, therefore, cannot be in any way.
+We will license it under the GPL 3.0 license as soon as we obtain the proper permissions of the Dean of Faculty of Mathematics and Information Science, WUT.

 # ReLeGy - Representation Learning of Graphs in Python
 The ReLeGy package offers multiple methods of embedding graph vertices into vector spaces.
 Currently supported methods are:
 * Laplacian Eigenmaps [[1]](#1)